 Unfortunately, the book is a very shallow take on an engaging and complicated moment in the early days of the United States.
 It is plagued with jingoism and peppered with trite tribute to the idea of how America “takes care of business.”
 The authors have an intended audience: one that believes benevolent Christian America is always the good guy in a crusade against evil, especially if that evil is perceived Muslim tyranny.
-Those that finally succumb to American strength may be redeemed.
-Those who do not must be taught a lesson, and those who do not meet such threats with requisite force are sniveling cowards who are not up to the task.
+The book speaks to those who believe an enemy's redemption can be found by succumbing to American might; those who do not yield must be taught a lesson; and countries that chose a different path were sniveling cowards who are not up to the task.

-If scant research is the book’s first problem, a sever lack of intellectual honesty is its second.
+If scant research is the book’s first problem, a severe lack of intellectual honesty is its second.
 Kilmeade and Yaeger – and likely their intended readers – want to frame the early 19th century events through an early 21st century lens.
-For example, the authors treat the countries and territories of 19th century North Africa are treated as a monolith.
+For example, the authors treat the countries and territories of 19th century North Africa as a monolith.
 The intricacies of semi-autonomy and subjection to the Ottoman Empire are completely overlooked.
-And while it could be argued that past actions sowed the seeds for the present reality, which would require a thoughtful and nuanced walk from then to now, the book assumes a constant state of play between the United States and North African countries.
-Today’s paradigm, they presume, was the same in the late 18th century.
+And while it could be argued that past actions sowed the seeds for the present reality, which would require a thoughtful walk from then to now, the book simply assumes today's state of play between the United States and North African countries was the same 250 years ago as it is today.
 It clearly was not.

 In addition, the book glosses over a point that, if made, would undercut one of the book’s main-though-unspoken themes: slavery.
 Kilmeade and Yaeger go to great lengths to emphasize the brutal slavery visited upon the good and noble Christian sailors by the savage Muslim population of North Africa.
+(That intentionally hyperbolic take is mine.)
 They reinforce this bias with cherry-picked passages from letters lamenting the poor Christian souls suffering at the hands of an abnormal people made cruel by a twisted religion that allows the enslavement and killing of non-believers.
-One assumes the reader will connect the dots and see the irony of those passages having been written by people, primarily white Christians, who lived and thrived in an America rife with institutionalized, and equally barbaric, enslavement of blacks.
-The authors certainly don’t; an oversight that conveniently absolves the audience from any reflection or critical thought that might expose bigotry and ignorance, and glosses over the complexities of politics, religion, and human instinct.
+One assumes the reader will see the irony of those passages having been written by people, primarily white Christians, who lived and thrived in an America rife with institutionalized, and equally barbaric, enslavement of blacks.
+The authors certainly don’t connect the dots; an oversight that conveniently absolves the audience from any reflection or critical thought that might expose bigotry and ignorance, and glosses over the complexities of politics, religion, and human instinct.

-Another glaring, though obvious, contradiction that erodes the book’s credibility is how it laments the end to the hostilities while extolling the virtues of Christianity, Peace, after all, is at the heart of Jesus’ message.
-Throughout the book, Kilmeade and Yaeger point to Jefferson’s believe that he Barbary Wars could only be resolved with force.
-In fact, they covertly suggest that anything less would have been spineless, and America just doesn’t do that.
-Therefore, when an American diplomat effects an end to hostilities and a subsequent peace treaty, the authors contend he did it for his personal glory.
-Further, that peace frustrated an ongoing military assault that included a covert operation in the desert.
-The military campaign was therefore immediately halted, and the ground offensive, which included ten Marines, skulked away from a recently-captured city in the dead of night lest they be overrun.
-Rather than celebrate a triumph of American diplomacy and the end to fighting, the authors lament that the American forces were not permitted to finish the job.
+Another glaring, though obvious, contradiction that erodes the book’s credibility is how it extolls the virtues of Christianity while denigrating the diplomatic effort to end hostilities.
+Last I checked, peace is at the heart of Jesus’ message.
+Throughout the book, Kilmeade and Yaeger point to Jefferson’s belief that the Barbary Wars could only be resolved with force.
+In fact, they passive aggressively suggest that anything less would have been spineless, and America just doesn’t do that.
+Therefore, when an American diplomat effects an end to hostilities and a subsequent peace treaty, the authors contend he did it for his personal glory rather than any greater good.
+Further, that peace frustrated an ongoing covert military operation in the desert.
+The peace brought an end to the assault and the Marines involved skulked away from a recently-captured city in the dead of night lest they be overrun.
+Rather than celebrate a triumph of American diplomacy and an end to fighting, the authors lament that the American forces were not permitted to finish the job.
 Blessed be the peacemakers, indeed.

 While not flat out propaganda, this book certainly walks up to that line and at least leans over it.
-I never intended to read it, but it was given to me by a friend while he was shipping out to his next assignment.
+I never intended to read it, but a friend gave it to me while he was shipping out to his next assignment.
 I understand why he gave it freely.
-It reads like a Cliff’s Notes version of history.
+It's the lazy man's approach to history.
 It will prepare you to follow gist of the topic, but not to contribute substantively to it.
 Skip this book and find more thorough, thoughtful, unbiased, and substantive account of a very engaging time in world history.